vercel/hazel/readme.md

 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)
 [![Slack Channel](http://zeit-slackin.now.sh/badge.svg)](https://zeit.chat/)

-This project lets you deploy an update server for [Electron](https://electron.atom.io) apps with ease: You only need to run a single command and fill out two text fields.
-The result will be faster and more lightweight than any other solution out there!
+This project lets you deploy an update server for [Electron](https://electron.atom.io) apps built on top of [micro](https://github.com/zeit/micro): You only need to run a single command and fill out two text fields.

+The result will be faster and more lightweight than any other solution out there! :rocket:

 - Pulls the latest release data from [GitHub Releases](https://help.github.com/articles/creating-releases/) and caches it
 - Refreshes the cache every 15 minutes